Oumar9700/copy-paste-policy/privacy-policy.md

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

+### Limitation of Liability
+Copy&Paste strives to provide a reliable and efficient service.
+However, by using the app, the user agrees that Copy&Paste shall not be held liable for any damages, losses, or injuries arising from the use or misuse of the app.
+This limitation of liability also applies to the fullest extent permitted by law.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information: